- About Taxes in the U.S. and FAQs

 Before beginning the process of filing a tax return you must first determine whether you are a 'non-resident alien' or a 'resident alien' for tax purposes:

 You will need to know whether or not you received taxable income in 2017 before filing your tax paperwork.
-The most common types of taxable income for our international population include wages or payment received from a job or taxable stipends and awards from the University.
+The most common types of taxable income for our international population include wages or payment received from a job or taxable stipends and awards from the university.
 Generally speaking tuition waivers for degree seeking students are not taxable.
 Contact the HR person for your department if you are not sure whether your award was taxed or not.

 OIA cannot help you determine if you've received taxable income or not.

-If you received taxable income in 2017, you should receive documentation from your employer or University with information about payment provided and any taxes withheld from your payment.
+If you received taxable income in 2017, you should receive documentation from your employer or the university with information about payment provided and any taxes withheld from your payment.
 Contact your employer or entity that provided the grant for questions about if the money was taxable, how it was taxed, or when to expect any relevant tax forms.
 More information can be found in Step 3 below.

 Before you complete your tax paperwork, you will need the following documents: